Skip to main content

 • grinding

-• “There's a cloning recipe that's easy to miss, leading to a bit more grinding than is necessary or intended.”
+• “There is a cloning recipe that's easy to miss, which leads to more grinding than necessary or intended.”

 • atmosphere

-• “Sound design is awesome and the music score contributes nicely to the retro atmosphere, alternating between ambient synth, cosmic orchestral overtures, and combat electronica.”
+• “Sound design is awesome and the music score contributes nicely to the retro atmosphere, alternating between ambient synth, cosmic orchestral overtures, and combat electronica.
+There are periods where the music track ends and does not immediately transition to something else, creating several silent moments in between.”

 • “Sound design contributes significantly—ambient hums, energy bursts, and distant crystalline shrieks build an atmosphere of constant unease.”